How Agents Find Their Own Tools: Agentic Resource Discovery

 </head>

-This is the same move browsers use to find your RSS feed or your stylesheet — a <link> tag in the page head.
-It puts discovery right next to the human-facing site.
-An agent that’s already on your page (because a user sent it there) finds your tools without having to guess.
+your tools without having to guess.
 It does not say anything about how the agent gets to your source.
-Later javascript injected link might work or not - depends on the agent scraper implementation.
+A link injected later by javascript might work or not - depends on the agent scraper implementation.

-4. A DNS record
+A DNS record

 _catalog._agents.example.com.
 3600 IN TXT "https://example.com/.well-known/ai-catalog.json"